collocations.org

 His sympathies rapidly shifted to the side of the workers.

-These changes will shift the balance in higher education more towards science subjects.
+These changes will shift the balance more towards/toward science subjects.

 Report an error or submit a comment/suggestion on shift